jackli921/jackli921/README.md

 After avoiding programming for most of his school years 🏫  and early working years after university 🎓, he reached a point in time where had to make a choice about his life trajectories 🚦 .

-He decided to revisit a long-held beliefs he had about himself: Programming is too hard for him.
+🤔 He decided to revisit a long-held beliefs he had about himself: 🖥️ Programming is too hard for him.
-He knew that belief only led to avoidance, what he needed to do was growth.
-He had his challenge his own belief about what he can and can't do.
+🏃 He knew that belief only led to avoidance, but what he needed to was growth. 🌲 🏋️ He had to challenge his own belief about what he can and can't do. 💪

-It's only been a short while (Oct, 2022) since Jack started his path but he is making good progress.
+It's only been a short while (Oct, 2022) since Jack started his path but he is making good progress. 🚀

 He doesn't know what's ahead but he's not worried.
 He's excited for what's to come.
-And one thing he believes is that, he is building towards something.
+And one thing is for sure, he's glad he's glad to have made the change :)

 <h3 align="left">Connect with me:</h3>